gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 Often R complains about missing Debian packages (curl, ssl) and may fail if miniconda/anaconda is already installed (may want to change dir name).

-Common packages: tidyverse, xts, rgdal, data.table, automap, forecast, SPEI
+Common packages: tidyverse, xts, rgdal, data.table, automap, forecast, ggmap, cowplot, SPEI

 Note: you have to put these in a vector ( `c('tidyverse', 'xts', ...)` )